manaspalaparthi/LogisticsEnv/README.md

 - `python main.py` to run training
 - To replay with your trained model, set path to the `model.pt` on `replay.py` and `python replay.py` to replay

-**Tensorboard**

-- `MAAC/models/Logistics/MAAC/` or `MADDPG/models/Logistics/MADDPG`
-- `tensorboard --logdir=runX`
-- open `localhost:6006`

-**Parcel Counter**

-- `MAAC/CSV/countXXXX.csv` : number of successfully shipped parcel is written in this csv file.
-(XXXX must be yyyyMMddHHmmss of training start time)
-- first row is number of small box, second is number of big box, third is sum of both.

-**Timer**

-- `MAAC/CSV/timerXXXX.csv` : spent time to finish shipping given boxes. (finishing condigion follows `max_smallbox` and `max_bigbox` parameters)
-- if UAVs failed to ship all of given parcels, a time-written line will be not appended.
-- the line is milli-second.
-(1Kms is a second)

 <br>